 Of course, when you’ve got to figure everything out yourself, you may feel anxious.
 Maybe you’re nervous about talking to strangers; maybe you’ll feel awkward by yourself in a restaurant or museum.
 From little fears to big ones, once you decide to face them, you’ll find out you’re more capable than you thought!
 Things quickly become less frightening once you step up to face them.

 Traveling solo gives you the freedom to experiment and find out what you like and don’t like.
 Without worrying about offending anyone or saving yourself embarrassment, you can try anything and form your own honest opinion, rather than being influenced by someone else.

 Traveling alone can seem scary, but there’s so much to gain from spending time with yourself.
-If you’re considering a solo trip, read this list of 10 safe travel destinations that are perfect for first-time solo travelers!
+If you’re considering a solo trip, read this list of 10 safe destinations for solo travelers!